 10. Spektrum DX8 TX w/ 250 Model Memory

-There is a lot to enjoy and lots to research using the Spektrum DX8 transmitter.
+There is a lot to enjoy and lots to research using the Spektrum DX8 radio transmitter.
 The voice alarms are a wonderful touch that allows pilots to listen to information reports while viewing the craft.

 It is possible to program audible alerts also.
 They could call out things such as the present flight manner and report telemetry information on demand.
 Another neat feature is that the transmitter’s 250 version memory capability.